 [Purchasing] [Professional/Technical Contracts] Foreign Contracts

 The IRS requires 30% federal income tax withholding on compensation paid to a “foreign national”, which includes a foreign corporation, foreign partnership, foreign trust, foreign estate and/or any other person who is not a U.S. citizen.
 This is required unless the amounts are either exempt under the terms of a tax treaty, or exempt from tax under the Internal Revenue Code.
 Generally, short term international visitors requiring contracts would be those who would be paid to perform, present or facilitate for the campus community or the general public.

-- Please know that any meals (even at Garvey), lodging (even the Hayman suite), ground travel (even if picked up by SCSU people) are the responsibility of the contractor.
+- Meals (including Garvey), lodging (even the Hayman suite), ground travel (even if picked up by SCSU people) are the responsibility of the contractor.
 We cannot reimburse anyone else or pay for any of these items out of departmental, foundation, student fees, agency accounts or otherwise.
 Faculty and/or staff cannot pick up this person, then claim mileage or other expenses due to this person’s visit.
 In addition, the university cannot be direct billed by a third party vendor for anything in connection with your contractor.
 All expenses need to be accounted for within the contract.

 It is always preferred for payments to be sent to contractors through the mail after their departure in order to allow processing time.
 However, we are aware that in some countries it is next to impossible for individuals to cash these checks.
 In this case, if the contractor is requesting payment prior to their departure, please see below.